SAP-samples/abap-cheat-sheets/README.md

 <br>

 **Prerequisites**
 - [x] It is assumed that you are running the latest [ABAP release](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abennews-75.htm).
-The content has also been tested with release 7.56.
-Note that the RAP examples require at least ABAP version 7.56.
+Note that the RAP examples, for example, require at least ABAP version 7.56.
 - [x] Before importing the code, you have performed a system-wide search for classes named `ZCL_DEMO_ABAP*`, for example, to avoid errors when you try to import the code.
 If someone has already imported the content into the system, you can simply check out that imported version and proceed to the step *3) Run the code*.
 - [x] You have downloaded and installed the ABAP Development Tools (ADT).
 Make sure that you are using the latest version, as indicated on the [installation page](https://tools.hana.ondemand.com/#abap).
 - [x] You have created an ABAP project in ADT that allows you to access your application server as mentioned above.
 Your login language is English.